thisdot/starter.dev/starters/express-apollo-prisma/README.md

 RabbitMQ offers several benefits, such as:

-1. Scalability: RabbitMQ can handle large volumes of messages and distribute workloads across multiple machines.
+1. Scalability: It can handle large volumes of messages and distribute workloads across multiple machines.
-2. Reliability: Messages are stored in a durable queue, ensuring that they are not lost in the event of a system failure.
+2. Reliability: messages are stored in a durable queue, ensuring that they are not lost in the event of a system failure.
-3. Flexibility: RabbitMQ supports multiple messaging protocols, including AMQP, STOMP, and MQTT, allowing it to integrate with a wide range of systems and applications.
+3. Flexibility: It supports multiple messaging protocols, including AMQP, STOMP, and MQTT, allowing it to integrate with a wide range of systems and applications.
-4. Extensibility: RabbitMQ is highly customizable and can be extended with plugins and custom message-processing logic.
+4. Extensibility: It is highly customizable and can be extended with plugins and custom message-processing logic.

 The kit provides an implementation of queueing using RabbitMQ, the most widely deployed open-source message broker that allows multiple applications to communicate with each other through queues.

 To start the worker that processes messages in the queue, run the command: